 anything that is against the law

-saying ‘yes’ or ‘no’ to special treatments, such as those that will prevent you having children, terminating a pregnancy, restrictive practices or new treatments that have not yet been reviewed by medical industry experts.
+saying ‘yes’ or ‘no’ to special treatments, such as those that will prevent you having children, terminating a pregnancy, restrictive practices (unless specifically authorised in the Enduring Guardian document), or new treatments that have not yet been reviewed by medical industry experts.

 making or changing your advance care directive and making or changing your Will.